celo-org/docs/blog/02-01-2023-creating-smart-contracts-for-liquidity-farming/creating-smart-contracts-for-liquidity-farming.md

 The two illustrations given in the closing section are relatively basic examples that, if applied in production, will require thorough testing and multiple security audits.

-- ABOUT THE AUTHOR
+## About the Author

+ADEWALE EMMANUEL

-ADEWALE EMMANUEL is a crypto enthusiast and a Web 3.0 content creator.
+is a crypto enthusiast and a Web 3.0 content creator.
 He is devoted to the mission of helping organizations with potential blockchain projects create educational content to attract and interest people in prospective decentralized financial infrastructures.

 Connect with him on Twitter through the link <https://twitter.com/Walemaths___?t=28jbNdJ5hBxGMRdS1JzXUQ&s=09>

+## References​

 Click here to find a demo tutorial video on how to create a Smart Contract to be deployed on the Ethereum chain. <https://www.youtube.com/watch?v=nalMdCI_pv8&ab_channel=Simplilearn>